2024 United States presidential election in Louisiana: Analysis

 As a Deep Southern state located largely within the Bible Belt, Louisiana has a conservative voting pattern, with the only Democrats to carry the state's electoral votes after Franklin D. Roosevelt being Adlai Stevenson II in his first bid, John F. Kennedy, fellow Southerner Jimmy Carter in his first bid, and Bill Clinton of neighboring Arkansas.
 Republicans have won the state in every presidential election since George W. Bush of neighboring Texas did in 2000, and have done so by double-digit margins since Bush's 2004 re-election.
 This was the first election since 2008 in which any parish flipped parties.

 This was the first presidential election in Louisiana since 1984 when a candidate received over 60% of the statewide vote.
-Trump became the first Republican to win a majority-African American Tensas Parish since George H.W.
-Bush in 1988, as well as the first since Richard Nixon in 1972 to achieve likewise in the slimly majority-minority parishes of Iberville and St. James.
-This came as Republicans have found relative success among the African-American community in the state, winning the mayoralties of heavily black Shreveport a year prior and Baton Rouge at the same time as Trump's victory.
-This has been attributed to the more socially conservative character of rural and southern African-American voters, who had shifted massively towards Republicans in various previous state elections.
+Trump became the first Republican to win majority-African American Tensas Parish since George H. W. Bush in 1988, as well as the first since Richard Nixon in 1972 to achieve likewise in the slimly majority-minority parishes of Iberville and St. James.

+Although these Black-plurality counties flipped to Trump, ecological inference from precinct analysis indicates while Black voters shifted somewhat to Trump, Trump's voter base remains strongly with White voters.

+In Iberville Parish, where Trump gained 2 percentage points since 2020, southern racial polarization is on full display with Black voters still backing Harris at 93% in two way share of vote and White voters backing Trump with 83% of their vote.
+St. James Parish is similar, where Trump gained nearly 3 percentage points since 2020.
+Black voters there backed Harris at 92% in two way share of vote, while White voters backed Trump at 84%.
+Tensas Parish, however differs with Trump receiving a strong 19% of the Black vote here suggesting a notable fall off of Democratic support, while also getting 89% of the White vote.
+In the large cities of New Orleans, Shreveport and Baton Rouge combined however, Harris received 95% of the Black vote, but was also a slight shift to Trump since 2020.

+Voter turnout was also a problem for Democrats with Black voters as there was a 15 point gap, 57% turnout for Black voters and 72% turnout for White voters — measured by the percentage of registered voters who actually cast ballots.
+White voters were 68% of the statewide electorate despite being 62.6% of the population.